Friday Evening Screening, September 2 at 7:30 PM

 Produced and Directed by John T. Williams

-Choreography and dancing by eNinja & Joyntz Scott
+Choreography and Dancing by eNinja & Joyntz Scott

-Music composed by Rev. J.M Gates
+Music Composed by Rev. J.M Gates

 Cinematography by James Tucker